kevin-wong/mac-settings/README.md

 the highlight color slightly modified to increase the contrast.
 This is the only difference.

-NOTE: To exact capture the solarized colors, 24-bit colors are used. `tput` has more readable color selections:
+NOTE: Setting the exact solarized colors requires 24-bit colors.
+Although `tput` has more readable color selections:
 ```
 tput setaf <number>
 ```
 where `<number>` can be any integer from 0 to 255, but it is limited to 8-bit colors.
 The solarized colors don't fall into those 256 colors, so at best `tput` can only approximate them.
-The tput values, found on the [solarized site](http://ethanschoonover.com/solarized#The-Values), listed under XTERM, are these approximations.
+The tput values found on the [solarized site](http://ethanschoonover.com/solarized#The-Values), listed under XTERM, are these approximations.